Rawlsy-py/Rawlsy-py/README.md

 - 👋 Hi, I’m @Rawlsy-py
-- 👀 I’m interested creating data visualisation platforms for SMEs, using ReactJS and D3 for Front End and FastAPI/Flask for BackEnd.
+- 👀 I’m interested in developing my experience in data science and advancing my machine learning skills.
 - 🌱 I’m currently a full stack data scientist working on deploying analytics platforms for FinTech companies with machine learning capabilities.
 - 📫 You can reach me through LinkedIn https://www.linkedin.com/in/christopher-m-48045187/